samedhi/firemore/content/md/pages/test.md

  :layout :page
  :tags  ["api" "firemore" "firestore"]
  :navbar? true
- :page-index 1}
+ :page-index 2}

- This is the API.
+ This is the Test.